-Korah was the grandson of Kohath, and he began to run with another group of Reubenite malcontents, namely, Dathan and Abiram, sons of Eliab, and On son of Peleth.
-In pride, they roused a group of 250 men together to challenge the rights of Moses and Aaron to the priesthood (Numbers 16).
+Korah was the grandson of Kohath, and he began to run with another group of Reubenite malcontents, namely, Dathan and Abiram, sons of Eliab, and On, son of Peleth.
+In pride, they roused a group of 250 men together to challenge the right of Moses and Aaron to the priesthood (Numbers 16).
 Moses summoned the rebellious men to stand before God and burn incense.
-God warned Moses to let the assembly know to get away from Korah, Dathan, and Abiram, their households and the other rebels.
+God warned Moses to let the assembly know to get away from Korah, Dathan, and Abiram, their households, and the other rebels.
 Then a remarkable and terrifying event happened.

 Although this clearly marked the end of Korah, we discover that Korah’s sons, perhaps too young to understand their father’s uprising or maybe too cognizant of God’s authority to join in the revolt, were spared (Numbers 26:9–11).
 God judged those who turned against Him in active rebellion and purified His people, but He still had a purpose and plan for even the line of Korah.
-After seven successive generations, the prophet Samuel arose from the line of Korah, the genealogy of which is recorded in 1 Chronicles 6:31–38, 1 Chronicles 38, and 1 Samuel 1:1, 20.
-The Korahites became doorkeepers and custodians for the tabernacle (1 Chronicles 9:19–21, 1 Chronicles 2.)
+After seven successive generations, the prophet Samuel arose from the line of Korah, the genealogy of which is recorded in 1 Chronicles 6:31–38 and 1 Samuel 1:1, 20.
+The Korahites became doorkeepers and custodians for the tabernacle (1 Chronicles 9:19–21; 1 Chronicles 2.)
 One group of Korahites (1 Chronicles 12:6) joined King David in various military exploits and won the reputation of being expert warriors.
-However, the most remarkable thing to note about the sons of Korah is that during the time of King David, they became the great leaders in choral and orchestral music in the Tabernacle and the Temple.
-Heman the Korahite had a place of great importance as a singer, along with Asaph (Gershonite) and Ethan or Jeduthan (Merarite).
+However, the most remarkable thing to note about the sons of Korah is that during the time of King David, they became the great leaders in choral and orchestral music in the tabernacle.
+Heman the Korahite had a place of great importance as a singer, along with Asaph (a Gershonite) and Ethan or Jeduthan (a Merarite).
 These individuals played an important role in the thanksgiving services and pageantry when the Ark of the Covenant was brought to Jerusalem.
 David formed an elaborate organization for song, instrumental music, and prophesying through these men.

-Of all of the Psalms, about 25 are attributed to the sons of Korah.
-These beautiful Psalms express a spirit of great gratitude and humility to an awesome, mighty God.
+Of all of the psalms in the Bible, eleven are attributed to the sons of Korah.
+These beautiful psalms express a spirit of great gratitude and humility to an awesome, mighty God.
 They express a longing for God and deep devotion.
-These poetic songs include Psalms 42-49, 50, 62, and 72-85.
-Psalms 42:1 contains the beautiful line, “As the deer pants for flowing streams, so pants my soul for you, O God.”
+These poetic songs include Psalms 42, 44—49, 84—85, and 87—88.
+Psalm 42:1 contains the beautiful line, “As the deer pants for flowing streams, so pants my soul for you, O God.”
 Psalm 84:1 states, “How lovely is your dwelling place, O God.”
 Psalm 46:1–3 conveys the powerful message, “God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.”